MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

  **Step 2: Run the ODT executable in download mode**

-From a command prompt, run the ODT executable in download mode and with a reference to the configuration file you just saved.
+From a command prompt, run the ODT executable in download mode and with a reference to the configuration file you saved.
 In this example, the configuration file is named **downloadconfig.xml:**

  `setup.exe /download downloadconfig.xml`